gobicycle/bicycle/README.md

 - `deposit` - blockchain account with `deposit-address`
 - `hot-wallet` - wallet for aggregation all incoming TONs and Jettons from deposit-addresses.
 - `cold-wallet` - wallet to which part of the funds from the hot wallet is sent for security.
 Cold-wallet seed phrase is not used by the service.
-- `external-test-wallet` - highload wallet used by test service to send TONs and Jettons to deposits.
 - `user_id` - unique text value to identify deposit-addresses or withdrawal request for a specific user.
 - `query_id` - unique text value to identify withdrawal request for a specific user to prevent double spending.
 - `basic unit` - minimum indivisible unit for TON (e.g. for TON `basic unit` = nanoTONs) or Jetton.